 Knight Capital, an American global financial services firm lost $440 million, thanks to a glitch in the code.
 In financial services, the true cost of a software bug can be gargantuan since you’re directly dealing with money.
 Financial losses from software failures affected 3.6 billion people in 2017, causing $1.7 trillion in financial losses.

-At Ideas2IT, we have extensive experience in testing finance applications and delivering large scale projects.
+At Ideas2IT, we have extensive experience in finance application development testing and delivering large-scale projects.
 Leveraging that experience, we will cover some points on how QA teams could think like hackers and build a strong moat for defense.

 Handling Sensitive Data

 Finance systems like Loan or Credit Card Origination Systems will deal with PI information and data that needs to be sensitively handled.
 The QA team should test:

 - Encryption: If the client data is being saved in the database in an encrypted format, especially sensitive data like SSN.

 - End-to-end encryption: Whether any unencrypted PI data is being sent over mail or any other communication mechanism.

 - Data exposure: If there are any URLs that are exposing sensitive data that are vulnerable to hacking.
 For example, when the user moves to pages like changing password or phone number or profile update, the data should not be explicitly displayed in the URL and be visible to the end-user.
 Also, any API call should return only the data that is really needed by the caller and no extra information should be returned from the API.

 Though the second and third scenarios look self-evident and indisputable many QA teams actually end by missing these use cases.

 As mentioned earlier, finance applications are integrations of many systems and QA has to ensure that all the integration scenarios are covered.
 Few scenarios: